City of Perry

 New projects/ multi-family/parking lots or new additions vary depending on factors such as complex design, size, completeness of design documents, other agency approval, etc. Please contact us with specific questions.

-Site plan review is required for any purposed development except single family housing.
+Site plan review is required for any proposed development except single family housing.
 Contact the Planning Department at City Hall.

 Yes, enclosing areas in your basement can affect the safe operation of your existing mechanical equipment such as the furnace and home water heater as well as affecting light and ventilation requirements.
 Creating sleeping room also requires at least one emergency exit egress window in each room.
 Electrical permits may be required too.